semaphoreci/semaphore/docs/docs/getting-started/about-semaphore.md

 # About Semaphore

-Semaphore is a cloud-based [Continuous Integration and Delivery](https://semaphoreci.com/continuous-integration) (CI) platform that's fast, easy to use, and incredibly scalable.
+Semaphore is [Continuous Integration and Delivery](https://semaphore.io/continuous-integration) (CI) platform that's fast, easy to use, and incredibly scalable.

+## Semaphore editions {#editions}

+Semaphore comes in two editions:

+- **[Semaphore Cloud](/getting-started/about-semaphore)**: is a cloud-based, fully-managed CI-as-a-Service platform.
+Meant for individuals and companies that don't wish to maintain a CI/CD system.
+Head to [semaphore.io](https://semaphore.io) to access Semaphore Cloud
+- **[Semaphore CE](/CE/getting-started/install)**: is the free and open-source Community Edition of Semaphore.
+Meant for anyone that wishes to host and manage their own CI/CD architecture.
+- **On-premise (Enterprise Edition)**: fully-featured Semaphore that can run behind a firewall using your infrastructure

+See the [feature comparison](./features) to decide which edition of Semaphore is best for you.

 ## What is CI/CD?